-The pre-application method of applying is available only to applicants to the Department of Physics.
-The pre-application is the official physics application.
-Go to the Admissions website at applyweb.com/apply/osu/grad_files/menu.html to complete the entire Ohio State application.
-At the end, you will be asked to pay the application fee.
-This is normally \$50, but, by special arrangement, only a \$5 fee will be charged for physics applicants.
-(Note that the total will be revised to charge \$5 only after you click "Submit.")
-Please also see the Step by Step Guide to Admissions on the Graduate Admissions homepage at gradadmissions.osu.edu, as well as our department's application process information at physics.osu.edu/graduate-students under the Prospective Students menu.
+Through a special arrangement, the cost of your application to the physics department is only \$5 to submit.
+The application may be found on the Admissions website at gpadmissions.osu.edu/programs/.
+Please complete the entire application and submit it by December 15.
+Upon completion of the application, you will be asked to pay the application fee.
+The fee is normally \$60, but, by supplementing the cost through the special arrangement with the physics department, you will be charged only \$5 when you click "Submit."Please also see the Step by Step Guide to Admissions on the Graduate Admissions webpage at gradadmissions.osu.edu, as well as our department's page with application process information at physics.osu.edu/graduate-students under the Prospective Students menu.